-Microsoft PhD Scholarship Programme in Europe Africa Middle East (EMEA) 2019
+Microsoft PhD Scholarship Programme in Europe, Middle East and Africa (EMEA) 2020

-The Microsoft PhD Scholarship Programme in EMEA is open for applications.
+Applications are open for the Microsoft PhD Scholarship Programme in Europe, Middle East and Africa (EMEA) 2020.
 Microsoft scholarships consist of an annual bursary up to a maximum of three years for PhD supervisors and students to do collaborative research projects with Microsoft Research Cambridge.

 Each year, PhD supervisors from academic institutions in EMEA are invited to submit their proposals for collaborative research projects with Microsoft Research Cambridge.
 Applications are then peer reviewed and a number of projects selected for funding.
 PhD students are appointed to the selected projects and begin their research in the following academic year under the supervision of their academic supervisor, with co-supervision from a researcher at Microsoft Research Cambridge.